nicole-dwenger/cdslanguage-sentiment/README.md

 **!** The scripts have only been tested on Linux, using Python 3.6.9.

 ### 1. Cloning the Repository and Installing Dependencies
 To run the script in this repository, I recommend cloning this repository and installing necessary dependencies in a virtual environment.
 The bash script `create_venv.sh` can be used to create a virtual environment called `venv_sentiment` with all necessary dependencies, listed in the `requirements.txt` file.
+This will also load the necessary language model from spaCy (`en_core_web_sm`).
 The following commands can be used:

 ```bash
 # cloning the repository